Sychrov Castle: Architecture

-A small, dilapidated, Baroque castle was rebuilt by the Rohans and finished in 1834.
-A second reconstruction (1847–62) put romantic neogothic style into the castle, and this style remains today.
+A small dilapidated Baroque castle was rebuilt by the Rohans and finished in 1834.
+The second reconstruction (1847–1862) put romantic neogothic style into the castle, and this style remains today.
 The reconstruction was carried out according to the plans of Bernard Grueber, and all works were facilitated by domestic artists and craftsmen.

 The owner paid specific attention to the Castle Park, designed in the English style.
 The park became a model for the establishment of many now-important arboreta such as in Průhonice and Konopiště.
 During this period, a rare harmonising of the castle exterior, interior, and the park was accomplished.
 During the late 1920s/early 1930s, the castle interior was renovated.
 Especially valuable are the interior carvings by Petr Bušek, who worked in the castle for 38 years.

 Collections

 The castle boasts a collection of around 250 portraits of the Rohans, related families, and French kings.
 It is the largest collection of French portrait paintings in Central Europe.
 Sychrov hosts unique glass paintings by Jan Zachariáš Quast.